-What do you do when JetBlue adds nonstop service from Fort Lauderdale to Bridgetown for $165RT, you go for the weekend of course!
+What do you do when JetBlue adds nonstop service from Fort Lauderdale to Bridgetown for $165RT, you go to Barbados with kids!
 I don’t know anyone who wouldn’t want to stay in paradise as long as possible but Barbados is a very small island so a long weekend is more than enough time.
 We flew out Friday morning and returned on Sunday.

 Like a lot of Caribbean islands you de-board directly on the tarmac so be prepared to carry your little one down the stairs.
 If you gate checked your stroller you do reclaim it on the tarmac which was great so Jordyn could sit in it while we waited in the immigration line.